 - Industry Excellence (Fort Sask.
 Chamber of Commerce) – 2017

 - Community Service & Involvement (Sherwood Park Chamber of Commerce) – 2017

 - Business of the Year (Sherwood Park Chamber of Commerce) – 2016

 - Industry Excellence (Fort Sask.
 Chamber of Commerce) – 2015

 - Quantum Leap Award (United Way Alberta Capital Region) – 2014

 - Mayor’s Award – Best Overall Entry (K-Days Parade) – 2014

 - Environmental Protection & Occupational Safety (Sherwood Park Chamber of Commerce) – 2013

 Our Community Newsletter

 Twice each year Shell Scotford publishes and distributes our newsletter, Community Connections, to all homes in Fort Saskatchewan, Bruderheim and northern Strathcona County.
-To read the most-recent editions, visit the following links:
+To read the most-recent edition, visit the following link: